1kohei1/sd-scheduler/memo.md

 NOTES:

 * Date displayed in the browser is in US Eastern time.
 This is because this project is developed for UCF.
+* async/await is currently used in the client side only.
+This is new and I would like to get used to first.

 ### Flows